 Fruit plants evolved alongside animals, using their sweetness and nutritional value to hitch a ride for their seeds in the digestive systems of mammals (including humans) and birds.
 This relationship allowed fruit plants to expand their range.

-Somewhere around 10,000 years ago, as humans made the shift from nomadic hunting and gathering to agriculture, they began selectively breeding fruit for traits they enjoyed or preferred.
+Somewhere around 10,000 years ago, as humans made the shift from nomadic hunting and gathering to agriculture, they began selectively breeding fruit for traits they preferred.

 As a result, over hundreds and eventually thousands of years, fruits became bigger, juicier, easier to grow and eat, and — of course — sweeter.